• Products

 • It's risky since one party can default on payment and thus give rise to a risk of default.

-Swaps in derivatives are contracts or agreements between two parties which allow them to exchange liabilities and cash flows from several different financial instruments.
+Swaps in derivatives are contracts or agreements between two parties that allow them to exchange liabilities and cash flows from several different financial instruments.
 Cash flow based on the notional principal of bonds and loans is most commonly involved in swaps.
 Any legally or financially valued instrument may be the underlying instrument used in swaps.

 In swap contracts, the principal amount usually is not transferred.
 In addition, both cash flows remain fixed, and the other remains variable.
 The currency exchange rate, the benchmark interest rate or index rates shall be used as a basis for irregular cash flows.
-In addition, every exchange of funds is referred to as the Legged Transaction.
+In addition, every exchange of funds is referred to as the legged transaction.
 Uncertain or random variables such as the foreign exchange rate, equity price, interest rate or commodity price will determine at least one of the cash flows at the start of the contract.

 Each swap contract is unique and customised.
 A standardised format is not available.
 The parties reach an agreement based on negotiations and conditions agreed upon.
 In addition, the contract is based on the notional principal amount and the cash flows generated are exchanged between the parties.
 Exchanges of cash flows will occur at a particular period according to the frequencies mentioned, i.e. between the starting and ending dates of the contract.